Policy Configuration

 action <…> |

 Action configuration hierarchy.
-Refer to section Configuring Action Rules. |
+Please refer to section 2.2.1.2 for the action rule configuration. |

 condition <condition-name> |

 Optionally, apply a policy condition.
-Refer to section Configuring Policy Conditions. |
+Please refer to section 2.2.3 for the policy condition configuration. |

 Configuring Match Rules